sowdust/pdfxplr/README.md

 optional arguments:
-  -h, --help            show this help message and exit -m, --metadata        show metadata, off by default -a, --all             show all, use -m to show metadata -e, --email           list all email addresses
+  -h, --help            show this help message and exit -m, --metadata        show metadata, off by default -a, --all             show all, add -m to show also metadata -e, --email           list all email addresses
   -l, --links           list all URLs
   -i, --ips             list all IP addresses
+  -u, --usernames       list all usernames
-  -p, --paths           list all paths found in image alt fields -u, --usernames       list all usernames
+  -s, --software        list all software components identified -p, --paths           list all content found in image alt fields (ie. system
+                        paths)
-  -s, --software        list all software components identified -x, --images          extract info from images, use -m to show metadata -v, --verbose         verbose mode
+  -x, --images          extract info from images, use -m to show metadata -v, --verbose         verbose mode
   -o outfile, --outfile outfile